gojo9753/webex-summarizer/README.md

 - Java 11 or newer
 - Maven 3.6 or newer
 - A Cisco WebEx account with API access
-- API credentials for your preferred LLM service (e.g., OpenAI)
+- An OpenAI API key for the summarization feature

 ## Installation